 Pipelines in DataOps can also natively use the dbt-utils package as standard.

-Model Documentation (if generated) is available via the DataOps UI
+Model documentation is available via the DataOps UI

 All pipelines include, by default, a job that will automatically build model documentation based around the dbt docs package.